-Thermostats are devices that regulate temperature automatically and also activate a device when a certain point in the temperature is reached.
-Simply, it switches the heating system on and off automatically by sensing air temperature.
+There are several types of thermostats you can consider installing.
+At the core, they all regulate temperature automatically and activate a device when a certain point in the temperature is reached.
+Simply put, it switches the heating system on and off automatically by sensing air temperature.
 But contrary to what many people believe, turning the thermostat in a room to a higher setting will not lead to the room heating up faster.
 The design of the heating system is what actually makes a room heat up quickly, not the thermostat.

 A thermostat can be replaced if it suddenly “died” on you and there are many choices available.
 When you’re in a dilemma on what type of thermostat to get to go with the cooling and heating setup you already have, here’s a guide to the different types of thermostats.